adafruit/pi_video_looper/README.md

 Easy to use out of the box but also has a lot of settings to make it fit your use case.

-If you miss a feature just post an issue on github. (https://github.com/adafruit/pi_video_looper)
+See the [video_looper.ini configuration file](https://github.com/christiansievers/pi_video_looper/blob/master/assets/video_looper.ini) for an overview of options.
+If you miss a feature just post an issue on Github. (https://github.com/adafruit/pi_video_looper)

 Currently only Raspberry Pi OS Lite __(Legacy)__ is supported.
 You can download it from here: https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-legacy